-INHALATION: If inhalation of dust occurs and adverse effects result, remove to uncontaminated area.
+INHALATION: If inhalation of vapor, mist, or spray occurs and adverse effects result, move person to fresh air and keep comfortable for breathing.
 Call a POISON CENTER or doctor/physician if you feel unwell.

-SKIN CONTACT.
-If on skin, wash with plenty of water.
+SKIN CONTACT: If on skin, wash with plenty of water.
 If skin irritation occurs: Get medical advice/ attention.
 Take off contaminated clothing and wash before reuse.

 EYE CONTACT: If in eyes, rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-If eye irritation persists: Get medical advice/attention.
+If eye irritation persists, get medical advice/attention.